Airplane Pilot Training In Oregon

 We’re always upfront about costs and provide flexible pay-as-you-go options.
 Outside funding is also available for students who qualify through the following:

-- VA FUNDING: Pureflight is approved by the Veterans Administration.
+- VA FUNDING: Pureflight is approved to accept VA Education Benefits.
 This allows veterans to use their VA benefits to pay for flight school.
 Find out more

 - STUDENT LOANS: Through our partnership with Klamath Community College, we offer an Associates Degree in Aviation Science.
 This provides students access to federal student loans, Sallie Mae, and bank student loan programs.